Some people distrust God because they believe he condones sexism and authorizes the subjugation of women.

 Peter describes women as weaker vessels, so men are superior to them.

-Peter told men to follow the example of Jesus, who elevated the women around him, including those who society considered cultural outcasts.
+Peter told men to follow the example of Jesus, who elevated the women around him, including those society considered cultural outcasts.

 The apostle instructed husbands to honor their wives by respecting their personhood and stature.